makinacorpus/ODE/docs/source/index.rst

 Source data fields
 ~~~~~~~~~~~~~~~~~~

-Sources have a single field, ``url``, which is the URL of the data stream.
+Sources have a single field, ``url``, which is the URL of a data stream in
+iCalendar or Collection+JSON format.

 Harvesting